-As we explored in our ‘How Hydrogen Cars Work?’ article, the traditional combustion engine in gasoline-powered cars is replaced by a fuel cell (or a group of fuel cells) which convert hydrogen into electrical power, with water as waste.
+As we explored in my ‘How Hydrogen Cars Work?’ article, the traditional combustion engine in gasoline-powered cars is replaced by a fuel cell (or a group of fuel cells) which convert hydrogen into electrical power, with water as waste.

 Many people might also be aware that hydrogen is one of the most flammable gases around, obtaining one of the highest “flammability scale” ratings by the US Government.
 Hydrogen is also more likely to leak out of its storage container, compared to some other fuel types (for a range of reasons, including its chemical nuances).

 Hence this article looks at whether hydrogen cars are safe or not, including with some fun crash test videos!

 Crash Test Videos

 Our first crash test video is from the BMW Hydrogen7 car from 2005-2007, which burnt hydrogen fuel in a combustion engine (not a fuel cell):